tylernathanreed/laravel-relation-joins/README.md

 });
 ```

-This will tack on the specific constraints to the intermediate table.
+This will tack on the specific constraints to the intermediate table, as well as any constraints you provide to the far (`$join`) table.

 <a name="joining-constraints-pivot-scopes"></a>
 #### Query Scopes